 General liability exposure: What if a client isn't happy with their pet's grooming?
 What if they feel that the pet's training hasn't worked?
 What if the animal is injured while in your care?
 General liability pet care insurance is the answer in this case.

 Inland marine exposures: Do you pick up and deliver pets after grooming or training them?
 Do you travel to clients' homes with your grooming equipment?
-Do you carry a computer with all of your clients' important contact information, receivables, valuable papers and records?
+Do you carry a computer with all of your important client contact information, receivables, valuable papers, and records?
 Talk to your agent about getting inland marine coverage.